 E-commerce data should be stored on a permissioned ledger, according to 50% of our respondents.
 This allows better handling of data regulations and protection.
 However, to prevent the risk that a permissioned ledger could be halted, some of the data could be permanently anchored to fingerprints stored on permissionless networks.

 The permissioned infrastructure should be maintained by e-commerce providers or hosted by a public EU infrastructure.

-We are on the right track here too, since we are investigating use of an ENSURESEC private Tangle or a mainnet connected to a private chronicle network, managed by e-commerce providers.
-In future we might consider a data shard as well as leverage EU links from the ENSURESEC project to also investigate interconnection with the EBSI network.
+We are on the right track here too, since we are investigating the use of an ENSURESEC private Tangle or a mainnet connected to a private chronicle network, managed by e-commerce providers.
+In the future, we might consider a data shard as well as leverage EU links from the ENSURESEC project to also investigate interconnection with the EBSI network.

 We are also aligned with participants' feedback that personal data should not go on the ledger while product data can.
 This is why we are building decentralised identities with anonymous DID identifiers stored onto the ledger while credentials are maintained off-chain.
 We are also protecting confidentiality of product data, by storing them in private IOTA Streams.

 OK: we got the implementation right.
 But do our tools have a future for adoption?

 We put this question to our survey participants.
 80% of them believe that e-commerce log-in with decentralized identities will get traction, as it is easier, reduces password fatigue, provides GDPR compliance, and prevents fraud/identity theft.
 However, there is a moderate expectation for short-term adoption unless integration is easy.

 For this reason, we have decided to build an integration bridge that will simplify e-commerce systems and app integration, using one single framework.
 With integration being simplified and made more accessible, e-commerce providers can focus on a positive and easy user experience to engage their customers into the use of decentralized identities.

 96% of participants also believe that SSI should be used also for organizations, with the following expected benefits: